/

 Gametic lineage space

 A gametic lineage space is a mathematical formalism representing the lines of transmission of genetic information via gametes of a population over time.
-It is a triplet where
+It is a triplet

 is the set of all genomic locations,